 The Non-Executive of Harfang Exploration (HRFEF) is Buying Shares

-Today, the Non-Executive of Harfang Exploration (HRFEF), André Gaumond, bought shares of HRFEF for $15K.
+Today, the Non-Executive of Harfang Exploration (HRFEF), Robin Villeneuve, bought shares of HRFEF for $5,000.

-Following this transaction André Gaumond’s holding in the company was increased by 5% to a total of $185.4K.
-In addition to André Gaumond, 4 other HRFEF executives reported Buy trades in the last month.
+Following this transaction Robin Villeneuve’s holding in the company was increased by 29% to a total of $12.33K.
+In addition to Robin Villeneuve, 6 other HRFEF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>